 It seems the future may finally be here, with the birth of the iBeacon.
-Reminiscent of the sort of new age gadgets featured in sci-fi, but comprised of so many every day technologies that it’s emergence seems entirely believable.
+Reminiscent of the sort of new-age gadgets featured in sci-fi, but comprised of so many everyday technologies that its emergence seems entirely believable.
 Expected even.
 When we consider what an iBeacon actually does and more importantly what it could evolve into doing, we start to see how revolutionary this new technology really is.

 So let’s explore.
 What are beacons?
-Well, essentially a beacon is a small wireless sensor, which transmits data to a smart phone or tablet and vice versa using Bluetooth.
+Well, essentially a beacon is a small wireless sensor, which transmits data to a smartphone or tablet and vice versa using Bluetooth.
 Beacons work on any device with a Bluetooth LE chip in it and are not exclusive to Apple devices.

-The iBeacon however is now a feature in iOS 7 and is essentially just Apples branded take on the beacon technology.
+The iBeacon, however, is now a feature in iOS 7 and is essentially just Apples branded take on the beacon technology.

-In many cases this action is the promotion of goods, services and products.
+In many cases, this action is the promotion of goods, services and products.

 In terms of what the iBeacons can bring to the E-commerce industry, well the possibilities are endless.
-Any store which invests in a beacon, will be able to market directly to any of its customers (provided they download the stores official app).
+Any store which invests in a beacon will be able to market directly to any of its customers (provided they download the stores’ official app).
 The GPS signals in beacons can penetrate through walls made of any materials, unlike current GPS tracking devices which only operate effectively when used in open outdoor spaces.

-Beacons will also accept payments, so say you wanted to purchase a pair of jeans in store, you can do so without having to use your card.
+Beacons will also accept payments, so say you wanted to purchase a pair of jeans in-store, you can do so without having to use your card.

-What is truly futuristic about an iBeacon shopping experience is that iBeacons can broadcast context and location to all iphones in range.
+What is truly futuristic about an iBeacon shopping experience is that iBeacons can broadcast context and location to all iPhones in range.
 Meaning, that as you meander through whichever store you are in, the iBeacon will broadcast offers and info about each item in the closest proximity.
 Pretty amazing.

-The way this transforms and enhances the shopping experience is breath taking.
+The way this transforms and enhances the shopping experience is breathtaking.

 Because the app records and stores all activity, products you have researched online will be saved and remembered and then when you are in store, the beacon will guide you to the product you have been researching quickly and easily.
 Here we see the power of targeted advertising in full swing.

-A customer being able to access detailed information, videos and specifications about a TV they’re looking at, simply by walking up to the display unit and then glancing at their app, is a mammoth leap for the retail industry and of course the E-commerce industry.
+A customer is able to access detailed information, videos and specifications about a TV they’re looking at, simply by walking up to the display unit and then glancing at their app, is a mammoth leap for the retail industry and of course the E-commerce industry.

 The iBeacon will allow the app to show little pins representing support staff dotted around the shop, making is easier than ever to find assistance, especially in bigger department stores.

-Finally, when you decide which items you want to purchase, you can approach the cashier, register the items with a barcode scanner and authorise mobile payment with a swipe of a finger or, perhaps, on iPhone 5S with your own fingerprint.
+Finally, when you decide which items you want to purchase, you can approach the cashier, register the items with a barcode scanner and authorise the mobile payment with a swipe of a finger or, perhaps, on iPhone 5S with your own fingerprint.

-All of this serves to facilitate the need for immediacy and smoothness of transaction that is so pertinent to the modern day consumer.
+All of this serves to facilitate the need for immediacy and smoothness of transaction that is so pertinent to the modern-day consumer.